- Scotch broom is a large, multi-branched, perennial shrub.

 - Prevent the spread of Scotch broom by thoroughly cleaning tools, boots, and vehicles after working in or traveling through an infested area.

 Manual, Mechanical, & Cultural Control

-- Bulldozing is not recommended as it disturbs the soil, spreads the seeds on site, encourages seed germination, and destroys other vegetation that would out-compete Scotch broom.
+- Bulldozing isn’t recommended as it spreads the seeds on site, encourages seed germination, and destroys other vegetation that would compete with Scotch broom.

-- Avoid soil disturbances and re-vegetate disturbed areas to prevent spreading Scotch broom infestations.
+- Avoid soil disturbances and replant disturbed areas to prevent spreading Scotch broom infestations.

-- Three biological control agents, a beetle (Bruchidius villosus), a seed weevil (Exapion fuscirostre), and a twig miner (Leucoptera spartifoliella), are approved for release and have been established in Oregon and Washington.
-These agents will not control existing plants, but they can significantly reduce seed production.
-Contact your local weed authority for more information.
+- Three biological control agents, a seed beetle (Bruchidius villosus), a seed weevil (Exapion fuscirostre), and a twig mining moth (Leucoptera spartifoliella), have become widely established in the Pacific Northwest in the past decade, resulting in significant decreases in seed production.

 - Goats have been employed in the task of Scotch broom control and removal.

 - Only apply herbicides at proper rates and for the site conditions or land usage specified on the label.
 Follow all label directions and wear recommended personal protective equipment (PPE).

 - For control of large infestations, herbicide use may be effective either alone or in combination with mowing.